denten-books/plain-text/1-chapter.md

 paradoxically, simulated text is also pervasive.
 Precisely because it adheres lightly to its medium, it has a tendency to multiply and to spread widely.
 Like the fine particles of glitter, it is difficult to contain.
-The simulated text falls apart into bits and pixels that tumble about the system.
+The simulated text falls apart into bits and pixels that replicate and tumble about the system.

-A word about the vocabulary: I will often refer to the glitter-like persistence of simulated text as "textual diffusion."
-And I will usually prefer "simulated text" over "digital" or "electronic," because simulation is the real intended after-effect of computing.
-As we will later see, Universal Turing machines can even be enacted by mechanical means alone.
+A word about the vocabulary: I will refer to the glitter-like persistence of simulated text as *textual diffusion.* And I will usually prefer *simulated text* over "digital" or "electronic," because simulation is the real intended after-effect of computing.
+As we will later see, universal Turing machines can be enacted by mechanical means alone.
 Thus neither "electronic" nor "digital" captures the essence of the simulation.
-Beyond "computability," we will confront computers as machines for textual diffusion.
-We will encounter them as ultimate metaphor machines: universal devices designed for the making of all possible metaphors.
+Beyond "computability," we will confront computers as machines for textual simulation and diffusion.
+We will encounter them as *metaphor machines*: universal devices designed for the making of all possible metaphors.

 The diffusion of simulated text will lead us to an archive of source materials somewhat unusual for a work on literary theory.
 It will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.
-In search for the location of the symbol, we will encounter a number of symbolic mechanisms that facilitate the production of all texts.
-They will be found on the pages of mathematical journals and in patent portfolios.
+In search for the location of the symbol, we will encounter a number of symbol-manipulating devices that facilitate the production of text.
+These will be found on the pages of mathematical journals and in patent portfolios.
 Their ubiquity necessitates our attention.
-Three such mechanisms, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
+Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
 Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to take on added complexity in return for the illusion of material transcendence, and to exist within that illusion without understanding how it is made.

 ## 1.1 Literary Device as Gadget and Technique